Tailnet lock white paper

 An incremental authority update message encodes the HEAD of the tailnet key authority as the hash of the previous update, to build upon the latest tailnet lock state.

 This update is then relayed to all nodes in the tailnet via the control plane.
-Each node validates the AUM and applies the change described.
-All nodes which have processed the AUM are now at the same state of trusting the newly added TLK; and being at the same state, have the same HEAD.
+Each node validates the AUM and applies the update.
+Nodes that have processed the AUM are now at the same state of trusting the newly added TLK; and being at the same state, have the same HEAD.

 Validation

-AUMs must be signed by an already trusted TLK, that is, a TLK trusted at the state preceeding the current AUM.
-This signature verification is done as early as possible: if there end up being security-relevant bugs in later validation logic, the need to possess a trusted TLK significantly reduces the availability of that code path to an attacker.
+AUMs must be signed by an already trusted TLK, that is, a TLK trusted at the state immediately preceding the current AUM.
+This signature verification is done as early as possible to preclude any security-relevant bugs in later validation logic and significantly reduce the code paths available to a potential attacker, as they would need to possess a trusted TLK to proceed.

 Next, AUMs are verified to be well formed.
 A well formed AUM is validated as unambiguously describing a change to tailnet lock state.
-The exact semantics vary depending on the type of update message (enable tailnet lock, add key, remove key).
+The exact semantics vary depending on the type of update message (for example, enable tailnet lock, add key, remove key).
 Specific message validation rules include:

-• Remove key AUMs must reference a key to remove which is present in the key authority, and must not remove all keys from the tailnet lock authority.
+• Remove key AUMs must reference a key that is present in the key authority, and must not remove all keys from the tailnet lock authority.

 • Add key AUMs must completely specify the public parameters of the key being added, and must not add a key which is already trusted.

-• The genesis AUM must specify at least one disablement secret and at least one key, and keys or disablement secrets cannot be duplicated.
+• The genesis AUM must specify at least one disablement secret and at least one key, and keys or disablement secrets cannot be duplicative.

 Processing forking updates

 The previous section Processing incremental updates described a simple scenario in which a new key was added.
 This change is conveyed by a single AUM representing the new key, being applied to the latest state.
 While this is the common case, updates which build upon a much earlier update (that is, the AUM hash they reference as the previous AUM is not the head hash of the TKA) are also allowed.
-This mechanism enables recovery from malicious updates signed by a compromised TLK.
+This mechanism enables recovery from malicious updates signed by a compromised TLK (see Recovering from a tailnet lock key compromise).

 A chain of authority update messages can fork to form multiple branches.